solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 # 4) Examples

 I'll use my  [imperial sheet](http://bit.ly/ImperialSheet) and [Bdodae](https://www.bdodae.com/) to show how to apply the steps from above.
-Once you get familiar with the method, it'll be easy to apply it to other profit calculators/sheets as well.
+Once you get familiar with the method, it'll be easy to apply it to other profit calculators as well.

+## 4.1) Processing

+### Processing Milk into Cheese

+__Step 1)__ Which rare mats does cheese take? **Milk** __Step 2)__ Nothing to do here since the only rare mat in the recipe is milk \:)
+__Step 3)__ Next-best recipe?
+We'll skip this step for now and assume the baseline profit is 0mil/h.
+__Step 4)__ Profit crated by processing milk into cheese?
+We assume cheese is priced at `5,950` silver.
+One milk turns into 2.5 cheese.
+The profit per craft is `2.5*5950(*0.845) = 12.5k` and since we used one milk that's also the true value of milk when turned into cheese.
+If we are using the cheese to cook, the tax can be omitted.
+Altough, taxing the cheese even when using it to cook is also fine as long as it's also taxed (as an input cost) in the cooking calculation.

+I omitted step 3) for the sake of simplicity before.
+We'll now repeat the calculation with it included.
+I'll also assume that our heating mastery (for cheese) is the same as our shaking mastery (for dough).
+If it was not, we'd have to calculate on a per-hour basis instead of a per-craft basis to be 100% exact.
+But who has time for that? :)
+Step 3): Next-best recipe?
+Processing dough at `20 mil/h` at 10k crafts per hour, which results in `20m / 10k = 2k` profit per craft.
+This leaves `12.5k - 2k = 10.5k` profit per craft and therefore `10.5k` profit per milk.
+You'll notice that the value is actually slightly below the market price for milk.

+In this case, buying milk, processing it into cheese and selling the cheeese would be a loss, given that we could process dough for `20 mil/h` instead.
+In other words, processing milk into cheese makes less than `20 mil/h` (our baseline profit) and you should ask yourself if that's a good use of milk.
+To be fair, the cheese price is rather low in this example.

 ## 4.1) Cooking Imperials

-**Milk Tea Boxes with the Imperial sheet**
+### Milk Tea Boxes with the Imperial sheet

 __Step 1)__ Which rare mats does Milk Tea have? __Milk__.
-Next-best box that doesn't use rare mats? __Pickled Vegs__.
+The next-best box that doesn't use rare mats? __Pickled Vegs__.
-__Step 2)__ Nothing to do here since the only rare mat in the recipe is milk \:)
+__Step 2)__ -
 __Step 3)+4)__ The goal is to find a price for milk at which the profits on the Milk Tea box and Pickled Vegs box match.
-Here's how it would look like on the imp sheet.
+Here's how that would look like on the imp sheet.
 I'm using 600 cooking mastery and 780 turn-in mastery in the clip.
+In the clip you'll see me gradually adjusting the price of milk until the profit on Milk Tea box and Pickled Vegs box match.

 {% include youtube.html id="oMUZf7gtdYU" %}